Frequently Asked Questions

 Q. Where do I go to withdraw from all of my UF classes?

-A. Before the drop/add deadline, you can cancel your registration on ISIS by dropping all of your courses.
+A. Before the drop/add deadline, you can cancel your registration on ONE.UF by dropping all of your courses.
 To withdraw after drop/add, students should follow the withdrawal procedures before submitting a formal withdrawal.
 Check the appropriate term's academic calendar for specific deadlines.

 Q. Will I receive a refund of my fees?